waynexw/Download-n-backup/README.md

 # VOA Publishing Platform n' memo 备忘录

-Downloading, editing and beautify Streaming Media Data of WORDS AND VIDEOS. / such as VOA in video-share platforms automatically.
+Downloading, editing and beautify Streaming Media Data of WORDS AND VIDEOS. / such as VOA English Learning in video-share platforms automatically.

 waynexw个人主页在#303